padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/kustom/README-Openshift.md

 #### Management Center

+File: `hazelcast/overlay-base/mc-statefulset.yaml`

 | Parameter    | Value                |
 | ------------ | -------------------- |
 | IMAGE        | management-center    |
 | TAG          | 3.12.9               |

-### Copy Application Library Files to NFS Disk
+### Copy Application Library Files to the Storage

 We can now upload the application library files to the NFS disk which can be accessed by all Hazelcast containers via the persistence volume claim.
-To do this, we create a pod that uses the persistence volume claim to access the shared NFS disk.
+To do this, we create a pod that uses the persistence volume claim to access the shared storage.

 ```console
 # First, create a pod to which you will mount the disk